wyr241/tictactoe_withBot/README.md

 program.exe
 ```

+## How to play:
-## Then pop-ups the option for the dimentinality of board: 3x3, 4x4, 5x5
+After running previous section, it will pop-up the options for the dimentinality of board: 3x3, 4x4, 5x5
 Then You can specify which modes do you want to run.
 * Person vs Person
 * Person vs Bot or Bot vs Person